stax76/command-line-to-exe/README.md

 hidden = yes
 ```

-In path and args the macro %startup% resolves to the folder where the WinAppLauncher executable is located.
+%startup% gets the folder where the myUtil executable is located.

+%args% gets the arguments passed to myUtil.

 hidden hides a console window.

-It's possible to pass arguments to myUtil.exe, they are appended to args.

 Please click the star button if you ever find it useful.